certifaction/cli/README.md

 >200 OK    the signed application/pdf file
 >```
 >#### Body
->An application/pdf body containing the document to sign
+>An application/pdf body containing the document to retract

 ### Verify a document